-- When commencing patients on SGLT2i, clinicians should inform patients about the risk of DKA associated with procedures, ideally with written information and management plans.
+- When commencing a person with diabetes on SGLT2i, clinicians should inform them about the risk of DKA associated with procedures, ideally with written information and management plans.
 It is advisable to document that the advice has been provided. - For surgery and procedures requiring one or more days in hospital, omit SGLT2i for at least 3 days (i.e. 2 days preprocedure, and the day of procedure).
 This may require increasing other glucose-lowering drugs during that time.
-If the SGLT2i is part of a fixed dose combination, this will lead to withdrawal of two glucose-lowering drugs unless the second drug is prescribed separately. - For surgery and procedures including colonoscopy requiring 'bowel preparation with carbohydrate restriction commencing on the day prior to the procedure, omit SGLT2i for at least 4 days (i.e. 3 days pre-procedure, and the day of procedure). - For day-stay procedures (including gastroscopy), SGLT2i can be stopped just for the day of procedure.
+If the SGLT2i is part of a fixed dose combination, this will lead to withdrawal of two glucose-lowering drugs unless the second drug is prescribed separately. - For surgery and procedures including colonoscopy requiring bowel preparation with carbohydrate restriction commencing on the day prior to the procedure, omit SGLT2i for at least 3 days (i.e. 2 days pre-procedure, and the day of procedure). - For day-stay procedures (including gastroscopy) that do not require bowel preparation, SGLT2i can be stopped just for the day of procedure.
 However, fasting before and after the procedure should be minimised.